dd-ix/website-content/content/text_blocks/peering.policy.en.md

 - peers must be legal entities
 - peers must only engage in legal activities that comply with German jurisdiction
-- peers are responsible for fulfilling the technical requirements for participation
+- peers are responsible for fulfilling the technical requirements for participation.

 ## Peering Application

-The following information must be provided for a peering application:
+The following information must be provided when applying for peering:

 - the completed peering application form
 - acceptance of this policy
 - acceptance of the payment terms
-- proof of legal existence
+- proof of legal existence.

 ## Peering Costs